 This award funds innovative ideas in areas including artistic expression, audience development, education, community engagement, social justice, and technology.

-This opportunity is available to all Music Academy alumni.
+This award opportunity is available to all Music Academy alumni.
 Proposals must align with or challenge the Academy’s mission to further classical music education while cultivating discerning, appreciative, and adventurous audiences.
 Awards granted for alumni projects range from $2,500 to $20,000 based on scope and scale.

-About the 2018 award-winning projects
+About the 2019 award-winning projects

 Ben Bliss ('12): MESS Core Ensemble